Featured Comment:

 Instructions

-- Optional step: In a microwavable bowl, add 50 ml chicken bouillon and sprinkle in ½ tsp gelatin powder.
-Let it bloom for 5-10 minutes and then microwave for 30 seconds or in 20 second intervals until the gelatin is dissolved.
-Place in the refrigerator and leave to set for 3 hours.
-Once set, break up into small pieces using a spoon.
+- Optional step: Add 50 ml chicken stock and ½ tsp gelatin powder to a microwaveable bowl.
+Let it bloom for 5-10 minutes and then microwave for 20-second intervals until the gelatin has dissolved.
+Place it in the refrigerator to set (approx 3 hours).
+Once set, use a spoon to mix and break it up into small pieces.

-- Once the onion is softened and slightly golden, add 100 g ground beef to the pan and fry until browned on the surface.
+- Add 100 g ground beef to the pan and fry until browned.

 - Pour in ½ tbsp mirin and 1 tbsp Worcestershire sauce.
-Stir and continue to fry until liquid is almost gone, then remove the pan from heat and allow the mixture to cool to room temperature.
+Stir and continue to fry until the liquid is almost gone, then remove the pan from heat and leave the mixture to cool to room temperature.

 - In a small bowl, mix 3 tbsp panko breadcrumbs with 1 ½ tbsp whole milk.

-- Take a mixing bowl and add 150 g ground beef.
-Sprinkle with 1 pinch salt and pepper and roughly mix.
+- Place 150 g ground beef in a mixing bowl and sprinkle with 1 pinch salt and pepper.

-- Add the wet panko mixture, 1 pasteurized egg yolk, ½ tsp tomato ketchup, 1 tsp sugar, 1 pinch nutmeg powder, and the cooled cooked meat and onions from earlier to the bowl.
+- Add the wet panko mixture, 1 egg yolk, ½ tsp tomato ketchup, 1 tsp sugar, 1 pinch nutmeg powder, and the cooled meat/onion mixture from earlier to the bowl.
 Mix well.
-(If using chicken stock jelly, add that too.)
+(If using chicken stock jelly, add that here too.)

 - Divide the mixture into equal portions (I shaped into 4) and shape into ovals/discs.

-- Place each patty on a plate, cover and rest in the fridge for 30 minutes.
+- Place the patties on a tray, cover and rest in the fridge for 30 minutes.

 - Coat each patty with egg and panko one more time.

-- Place the menchi katsu in the oil and fry for 2 minutes on each side.
-(Preferably cook 2 at a time.)
+- Place the breaded patties in the oil and fry for 2 minutes on each side.
+Be careful not to overcrowd the oil and cook in batches if necessary.

-- Remove from the oil and place on a wire rack.
+- Remove the patties from the oil and place them on a wire rack.
 Increase the heat of the oil to 180 °C (356 °F).

-- Fry the menchi katsu in the hotter oil for 1-2 minutes each side or until golden.
+- Once the oil temperature has increased, return the menchi katsu to the oil for 1-2 minutes on each side or until golden and crispy.

 - Mix the sauce ingredients in a small bowl or serving jug.